williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 8 November 2023
+* There is nothing more important than an empowered engineer.
+Product Teams are the heart of the company.
+They are the ones that build new features and new products. <br/><br/>
 * "*The greatest management job of all time was building the pyramids, and we’re just trying to live up to that standard ever since.*" - Peter Drucker

 ## 7 November 2023